nelsonfigueroa/reddit_clone/README.md

-# Shreddit
+# Reddit Clone

-A clone of Reddit.
+My own take on Reddit.
 Created to showcase my development abilities.
 Built on Ruby on Rails.
 To be deployed on AWS, using scriptable infrastructure with Terraform.
-Dockerfile for local development.
+A Dockerfile is included to make developmnent and previewing more easy.